STVPJ/Hugo-blog/content/post/Understanding-Before-Arguing/index.md

 At first glance, it seems like common sense.
 But the more I sit with it, the more I realise how rare, and radical, it actually is.

 We live in a time where belief, not evidence, not nuance, not data, often seems to be the primary currency for truth.
 As long as something aligns with what we already think, it feels “right.”
 The problem is, that kind of thinking doesn’t leave a lot of room for understanding.
 It turns political identity into a kind of faith system: _I believe, therefore it is true.
-You don’t, therefore you are wrong — or worse, dangerous._
+You don’t, therefore you are wrong, or worse, dangerous._

-What Munger’s talking about is a kind of intellectual discipline — or maybe just humility.
+What Munger’s talking about is a kind of intellectual discipline, or maybe just humility.
 It’s the idea that before you criticise someone’s viewpoint, you should be able to explain it fairly and fully, in a way they would recognise.
 It’s not about agreeing with them.
 It’s about giving their position the respect of genuine attention.

 ---